minhajkhan1993/artefact_interview_scrapper/README.md

 However, the app is not dependant on the mongo hosting service.
 The connection string that I used is hardcoded in run.sh, but it can be changed.

 The cloud MongoDB interface can be accessed using the email minhaj.u.salam@gmail.com and the password mongoPass123.

+## Testing

+The test script is in test.sh.